dapr/proposals/20260304-RBS-workflow-history-propagation-signing.md

 **In `durabletask-go`:**

-1. **`task/orchestrator.go`**: Extend `CallSubOrchestrator` and `CallActivity` to accept propagation options.
-When propagation is requested, the `CreateSubOrchestrationAction` and `ScheduleTaskAction` include the propagation scope.
+1. **`task/orchestrator.go`**: Extend `CallSubOrchestrator` and `CallActivity` to accept propagation options (`WithHistoryPropagation`).
+When propagation is requested, the `CreateSubOrchestrationAction` and `ScheduleTaskAction` include the `HistoryPropagationConfig`.

 2. **`backend/runtimestate/applier.go`**: Two responsibilities:

    **a.
 Signature creation:** After the orchestrator produces actions and the applier generates new history events, the applier creates a new `HistorySignature` covering the new events by index range.
 This signature is chained to the previous signature (if any) already in the in-memory `OrchestrationRuntimeState.Signatures` slice.
 The signature is computed using the current identity's certificate and appended to the in-memory state.
 No events are duplicated.

    **b.
-Assembling propagated history (at propagation time):** When processing `CreateSubOrchestrationAction` or `ScheduleTaskAction` with propagation enabled:
+Assembling propagated history (at propagation time):** When processing `CreateSubOrchestrationAction` or `ScheduleTaskAction` with a `HistoryPropagationConfig` present:
    - Copy the relevant events from the in-memory history into the `PropagatedHistory.events` field (this is the only time events are copied - for transmission to the child).
    - Include the corresponding `HistorySignature` entries, remapping event indices to match the copied events array.
+   - Check the `ancestors` field:
-   - If ancestor propagated history exists (this workflow itself received propagated history), prepend those events and signatures.
+     - `INCLUDE`: If ancestor propagated history exists (this workflow itself received propagated history), prepend those events and signatures before the caller's own events/signatures.
+The full chain is preserved.
+     - `EXCLUDE` (default): Do not include ancestor propagated history.
+Only the caller's own events and signatures are included.
+The caller's signatures retain their real `previous_signature_digest` values (the at-rest chain is never modified), but the child won't have the ancestor signatures to verify against.
-   - Apply the propagation scope filter to select which events/signatures to include.
+   - Apply the propagation scope filter to select which of the caller's own events/signatures to include.
    - Attach the resulting `PropagatedHistory` to the child's `ExecutionStartedEvent` or activity's `TaskScheduledEvent`.
    - No re-signing is needed - the signatures already exist.